Learn how to apply for or renew a disability parking permit including vehicle placards, plates, decals, and tabs.

 Your healthcare provider must give you an original, signed prescription on letterhead or prescription paper to submit with your application.
 We do not accept photocopies of prescriptions.

-Parents and guardians signing the application for a minor child must complete a Certificate of Fact form stating that they are the parent or guardian of the child named on the application.
+Caregivers, parents, and guardians signing the application for a dependent or minor child must complete a Certificate of Fact form stating their relationship to the named dependent on the application.

-Bring your documents to a vehicle licensing office or mail your documents to:
+Bring all documents to a vehicle licensing office or mail them to:

 Department of Licensing